tue-5ARA0-2021-Q3/poker-server-backend/README.md

 ```

-After you've created you will need to activate the virtual environment:
+After you've created you will need to activate the virtual environment every time you start working on your project or create a new terminal session:

 ```bash
 # macOS/Linux
 source .venv/bin/activate